oracle/python-cx_Oracle/doc/src/module.rst

    The nencoding argument is expected to be a string if specified and sets the national encoding to use for national character set database strings.

-   The module, action and clientinfo arguments are expected to be strings, if specified, and set the module, action and client_info attributes on the connection respectively.
-These arguments are deprecated and will be removed in a future version of cx_Oracle since Oracle does not support their use during the creation of a connection.
-Instead, application context (see below) should be used.

    The edition argument is expected to be a string if specified and sets the edition to use for the session.
 It is only relevant if both the client and the server are at least Oracle Database 11.2.